Find a Family Doctor: Surrey/North Delta Health Connect Registry

 Infant Development Program Surrey/White Rock

 Serves children who are at risk for, or who already have a delay in development.
-Once you are referred a consultant will contact you.
+Once you are referred a consultant will visit you in your home.
 Together, you will plan activities that best meet both your family's needs.
 If your child has a disability (special need), up-to-date information will be available to you.
 Covers birth to 3 years old.
-Also offers an Aboriginal specific program (covers ages birth to 6 years).
-The program is free and voluntary.
-Parents can self refer.
+Aboriginal Infant Development Program is also offered through FRAFCA.
+Participation is voluntary, and family centered.
+Offers home visits, play groups, family support and parent to parent links.
+Developmental and family needs assessments are culturally sensitive and meaningful.

 Fraser Region Aboriginal Friendship Centre Association